T'Sou-ke Nation

-The T'sou-ke Nation of the Coast Salish peoples, is a band government whose reserve community is located on Vancouver Island, in the province of British Columbia, Canada.
-In February 2013, the T'sou-ke Nation had 251 registered members, with two reserves around the Sooke Basin on the Strait of Juan de Fuca at the southern end of Vancouver Island, with a total area of 67 hectares (165 acres).
+The T'Sou-ke Nation of the Coast Salish peoples, is a band government whose reserve community is located on Vancouver Island, in the province of British Columbia, Canada.
+In February 2013, the T'Sou-ke Nation had 251 registered members, with two reserves around the Sooke Basin on the Strait of Juan de Fuca at the southern end of Vancouver Island, with a total area of 67 hectares (165 acres).
 The T'Souk-e people are the namesake of the town of Sooke, British Columbia and its surrounding harbour and basin.

 Etymology

-The name "T'Sou-ke" is derived from the Sook tribe of Straits Salishans.
-Their name was derived from the SENĆOŦEN language word T'Sou-ke, the name of the species of Stickleback fish that live in the estuary of the river.
-The T'Sou-ke came into contact with Europeans through the Hudson's Bay Company.
-The anglicized version of the SENĆOŦEN word was first Soke (pronounced "soak") and then Sooke.
-The name of T'Sou-ke Nation's neighbouring town, river and basin and the main road, are based on the anglicized name, Sooke.
+The spelling T'Sou-ke is an exoticization of Sooke, which derives from the name of the area around Sooke Harbor.
+It may be from the Klallam form /súʔukʷ/ (now pronounced /sóʔokʷ/), or a relic of an earlier Northern Straits pronunciation.
+The current Saanich form is SO¸EȻ, pronounced /'saʔəkʷ/.

+Alternate anglicizations have included Soke, Sok, Tsohke, and Sock.